 A basic form that you can use if you are in a hurry.
 It is considered casual, so it is safe to use it in any situation.
 As a piece of advice, try smiling while you say it and use a gentle tone to offer more charm and politeness.

-Yes, a smile and the tone of voice can indeed make a difference in how others perceive you.
+Yes, a smile and a tone of voice can indeed make a difference in how others perceive you.

-With this short and easy phrase, let people know that you will be glad to help at any time if they need it.
+With this short and easy phrase, let people know that you will be glad to help whenever they need it.